busyloop/optix/README.md

 ## Advanced usage

-Optix is very flexible and can be easily shaped into many forms.
+Optix can be shaped into many forms, this document only describes the most common usage pattern.

-Please see the specs, source-code and the examples in `examples/singleton_style` for advanced usage patterns (no sub-classing, lower level access).
+Please see the specs, source-code and the examples in `examples/singleton_style` for advanced usage examples (e.g. integrating Optix w/o sub-classing, lower level API, scoping, etc.).

 ## Contributing